-Once in the data warehouse, the data is ingested, transformed, and processed so that the users can access the processed data to use towards decision-making.
+Once in the data warehouse, the data is ingested, transformed, and processed to allow users to access the processed data in decision-making.
 By merging large quantities of information in the data warehouse, an organization can form a more holistic analysis to ensure that it already considered all the available information before making a decision.

 Benefits of Data Warehouses

-Well-designed data warehouses perform queries quickly, deliver high-quality data, and allow end-users to reduce the volume of data (if wanted) to examine a certain area closely.
+Well-designed data warehouses perform queries quickly and deliver high-quality data.
+It allows end-users to reduce the volume of data in order to examine a certain area closely.
 Achieving faster decisions is a critical aspect of data warehouses since it provides data in consistent formats ready to be analyzed.

-Also, data warehouses provide the analytical power and a complete dataset to base decisions on hard facts instead of hunches or incomplete or poor quality data.
+Also, data warehouses provide the analytical power and a complete dataset to enable data-driven decision-making based on high-quality data from all business areas.

 In order to help you become a world-class financial analyst and advance your career to your fullest potential, these additional resources will be beneficial: